rjak-Reggie/USB-Communication/README.md

-# USB-Communication
-communication over USB with Arduino UNO board
-The requirements for this program are a laptop and a microcontroller.
+Arduino Communication with Visual Studio (C++) Overview
+This project involves using Visual Studio to communicate between a PC and an Arduino microcontroller.
+The program allows you to send mathematical equations (eg, 34 *74) from the PC to the microcontroller, which performs calculations.
+The results are then saved to a text file.

+Requirements
+Arduino IDE installed

-Both Arduino IDE and Visual Studio need to be installed on the computer.
+Visual Studio installed

+Arduino microcontroller

+Instructions
+1. Connect the Arduino board to the PC.

-The board must be connected to the PC, and the microcontroller must be uploaded with the code microcontroller_code in the Arduino IDE.
+2. Upload the Arduino Program to the Microcontroller Compile and upload the Arduino program to the microcontroller using the Arduino IDE.
-This code will enable communication between the PC and the microcontroller.
+The program must be installed on the microcontroller before it can communicate with the PC.

-The C++ program in Visual Studio should be built and run under the name calpart1,3.
+3. Build the Visual Studio Program under the name Calpart1,3.
+Once the program in Visual Studio is built, it will automatically detect the port to which the Arduino is connected.

+4. Ping the Microcontroller
-The program will search for the Arduino board by pinging every port and waiting for a reply from the microcontroller.
+The program will send a "hello" message to the microcontroller and wait for a response.

+If the microcontroller responds, the laptop will detect and capture the corresponding port.

+5. Increase Sleep Time if No Response
+If the program doesn't receive a response from the microcontroller, increase the sleep time to give more time for the communication to be established.

+6. Establish Connection and Input Equations
-Once the port is detected, the program will prompt the user to input equations.
-The microcontroller will process the equations, output the results, and the PC application will store the results.
+Once the connection is successfully established, the program will prompt the user to input a mathematical equation.

+The program supports basic arithmetic operations: addition, subtraction, multiplication, and division.

+Only natural numbers (integers) are allowed as input (no decimals), but the result may be a decimal.

+7. Enter Two Equations
+The program will ask the user to input two equations.

+Both equations will be calculated on the microcontroller.

+8. Save Results
+The results of both calculations will be saved in a text file.

-All communication between the microcontroller and the PC is logged in the Arduino_log, and the results are saved under Arduino_results.
+An Arduino log file will also be generated, containing the full sequence of communication between the microcontroller and the PC.
-If the Serial Monitor is open in the Arduino IDE, Visual Studio cannot communicate with the Arduino board.

-If the port cannot be detected, increasing the sleep time in the PC application will increase the chance of the Arduino microcontroller responding to the query.
+File Structure
+ArduinoProgram.ino - Arduino code to upload to the microcontroller.

+VisualStudioProgram - Source code for the Visual Studio application.

+output.txt - File where calculation results are saved.

+ArduinoLog.txt - Log file capturing the communication sequence.